Turn on cloud protection in Microsoft Defender Antivirus

 Important

 You can set -SubmitSamplesConsent to SendSafeSamples (the default, recommended setting), NeverSend, or AlwaysPrompt.
-The SendSafeSamples setting means that most samples will be sent automatically.
-Files that are likely to contain personal information will result in a prompt to continue and will require confirmation.
+The SendSafeSamples setting means that most samples are sent automatically.
+Files that are likely to contain personal information result in a prompt for the user to continue, and require confirmation.
 The NeverSend and AlwaysPrompt settings lower the protection level of the device.
 Furthermore, the NeverSend setting means that the Block at First Sight feature of Microsoft Defender for Endpoint won't work.

 Use Windows Management Instruction (WMI) to turn on cloud protection